 Data from the OECD reveals extraordinary increases in the cost of housing in most countries.
 Since 2000, house prices in OECD countries have gone up 39% after inflation.
 Read more

-Matt Burgess is a Research Fellow.
+Matt Burgess is a Senior Economist at The New Zealand Initiative.
 He was Senior Economic Advisor to the Minister of Finance, Chief Executive of iPredict, and a Senior Associate at consultants Charles River Associates.

 He has a Master of Commerce in economics with first class honours from the University of Canterbury and a Bachelor of Commerce in economics and mathematics.

 Real action, not empty words: How to make the Zero Carbon Bill about cutting emissions (2019)

 Research Note: When the facts change - How the ICCC saved New Zealand from a policy disaster (2019)